jenniferdo2211/Clean-Code-Summary/chapter2-meaningful-names.md

 whack() -> should be kill()

 ## 2.9.
 PICK ONE WORD PER CONCEPT
-fetch - retrieve - get: similar meaning, pick only one for consistency.__
+fetch - retrieve - get: similar meaning, pick only one for consistency.<br /
-Other examples:__
+Other examples:<br /
 * manager - controller - driver
 * add - insert - append